 This will give you an idea of the complete cost of school and an overall feel for how much assistance the college will provide.
-It also helps to ask about total “Cost of Attendance”, which should include tuition, books, room, and board.
+It also helps to ask about the total “Cost of Attendance” which should include tuition, books, room, and board.
 You can then add your anticipated personal and travel expenses.

 4. Will my aid package change after the first year?

 Knowing if the subsequent years will change is critical as there may be scholarships, grants, etc. that could increase or decrease.
 In addition, there may be requirements for continued qualification such as keeping a certain GPA or participating in work-study.

 5. What other financial aid might be available?